matty-ross/bpr-monitoring-tools/README.md

 A collection of tools for monitoring various stuff in Burnout Paradise Remastered.

-## Building
+## Setup

+1. Clone this repository recursively (with submodules)
 1. Open the solution in Visual Studio
-2. Compile for **x86** platform
+1. Set the platform to `x86`
+1. Build the solution
-3. Inject the dll(s) into the game
+1. Inject the built DLL(s) into the game

-## Libraries
-### Common
-A library with components which are commonly used in multiple tools.

-## Tools
+## Monitoring tools

 ### Network Traffic

-A tool that creates a dummy local server and simulates the network traffic between the game and the servers without the TLS encryption.
+Creates a dummy local server that allows the game's network traffic to be inspected without TLS encryption.
-- Default port: 16976
+- Local server: `tcp://127.0.0.1:40123`

+### Game Events

+Monitors game events from `BrnGameState::GameStateModuleIO` and prints them to the console.
+- Allocates a console
+- Exported game event ID filter: `bool g_ExcludedGameEventIDs[500]`

 ### Game Actions

-A tool that monitors the game actions and prints their contents into the console.
+Monitors game actions from `BrnGameState::GameStateModuleIO` and prints them to the console.
-- Assumes that the console has already been allocated
-- List of excluded actions can be found in `/tools/game-actions/src/GameActions.cpp`
-### Game Events
-A tool that monitors the game events and prints their contents into the console.
-- Assumes that the console has already been allocated
+- Allocates a console
-- List of excluded events can be found in `/tools/game-events/src/GameEvents.cpp`
+- Exported game action ID filter: `bool g_ExcludedGameActionIDs[500]`